OaHolroyd/falling-film-control/README.md

 to `stdout`.
 All other outputs (dimensionless numbers, simulation progress etc.) are printed to `stderr`.

 ## Requirements
 The code requires an input JSON file containing physical parameters, solver settings and output details.
 An example of such a file (containing parameters corresponding to a thin liquid water film) is included in [params.json](params.json).
-If you wish to use an alternative file, pass its' path as the first (and only) argument to `film`.
+If you wish to use an alternative file, pass its' path as the first (and only) argument to `film-<model>`.

 The code outputs 0D, 1D, and 2D data under the directory 'out', and full variable outputs under 'dump'.
 These directories must exist for the code to run (and are created by `make`).

 ## Visualisation
-The output data is stored as plain text, timestamped on the first line and subsequently in a format easily read by [gnuplot](http://www.gnuplot.info/).
-The basic visualisation script [gen_plots.py](gen_plots.py) is included for quick analysis.
+The output data is stored as plain text, timestamped on the first line and subsequently in a format easily read by [gnuplot](http://www.gnuplot.info/) or [pgfplots](https://ctan.org/pkg/pgfplots).
+The Python helper script [analysis.py](analysis.py) includes basic plotting functionality.

 ## Restarting
 Basilisk includes the option to 'dump' the entire simulation to a single file, which can then be restored to continue the simulation from the output time.
 By default this occurs every 100 time-units.
 Since stable travelling waves take a long time to develop for most parameter regimes it is *strongly suggested* that a single run without controls is performed to generate a dump-file with a travelling wave before loading it and beginning controls after this point.
 To do this set the value `"t0"` to correspond to the file at dump/dump-\<time\>.